mkalin/jconcur/README.md

 which provide overview and summary.
 Each ZIP file also has a Readme, which explains the order in which the material is going to be covered.

 Welcome to course.
-I hope you find the material as important and fascinating as I do.
+I hope you find the material as fascinating as I do.

 Marty Kalin